-October 14th, 2016 marked my fifth anniversary as a cancer survivor.
-6 years ago, I was diagnosed with Stage II Triple Negative breast cancer, a type, according to my doctors, more difficult to treat and tend to recur more often than other types of breast cancer.
+October 14th, 2017 marked my sixth anniversary as a cancer survivor.
+7 years ago, I was diagnosed with Stage II Triple Negative breast cancer, a type, according to my doctors, more difficult to treat and tend to recur more often than other types of breast cancer.
 The 5-year survival rate was lower compared to others (77% vs 93%).

 My surgeon performed a lumpectomy and the entire tumor was successfully removed with a clear margin.
 Because of the aggressive nature of this cancer, my doctors strongly recommended to at least follow-up with radiation, which I reluctantly did.
 Unfortunately, my case became complicated when the cancer recurred during radiation, and I had to face more aggressive treatments.